 On International Transgender Day of Visibility, here is an overview of how times have changed — and how they are continuing to do so.

-Transgender visibility can be traced back to the early 20th century, to the German physician Magnus Hirschfeld, a key theorist of sexuality and gender and a prominent advocate of gay rights.
+Contemporary transgender visibility can be traced back to the early 20th century and the German physician Magnus Hirschfeld, a key theorist of sexuality and gender and a prominent advocate of gay rights.
 Unlike other medical professionals of the time, Hirschfeld maintained that sexual orientation was innate and not a deliberate choice.

 He is credited with coining the term "transvestite" - which formed the very early basis for our current understanding of being transgender.
 Hirschfeld would go on to develop the Institute of Sexual Research in Berlin in 1919, where the first sex reassignment surgeries took place.